 2. Use security protocols, like a username and password.
 Or have your participants sign up and then send them a secure link.
 If you simply publish a link without security, you are inviting hackers.

 3. Create a virtual ‘green room’ for your speakers.
 Make sure their posture puts them squarely in the screen.
-Oh, make sure that their backgrounds are not chaotic offices.
+Oh—and make sure that their background is not a chaotic office.

 4. Online body language is just as important—maybe more so—as it is at a live event.
 If your speakers are shown only from shoulders up, for example, their hands should remain on a surface, so they don’t appear to come flying up like little birds.
 People are not aware of their tics—it’s up to you to (nicely) point them out.

-5. Adequate bandwidth is critical.
-Post a dial-in number for those people who have no other access than a phone call.
+5. Adequate bandwidth is critical—and post a dial-in number for those people who have no other access than a phone call.

-7. Decide early in the process what you want to get out of the meeting and how you’re going to determine whether or not you achieved your goals and objectives.
+7. Decide early in the process what you want to get out of the meeting and how you’re going to decide if you accomplished your goal.
 That means measurement, right?
 For starters, who has registered for the meeting?
 And how will you follow up?
-How will you append the data from the meeting to your CRM? (the best way to demonstrate the value of the meeting)

 8. Use a moderator.
 You need someone who can mute or unmute participants and who can handle questions or chat.
-Live or virtual, meetings don’t run themselves.
+Meetings—live or virtual—don’t run themselves.
 Your moderator should be someone who has the skills to keep the meeting moving, to interact with presenters, and make sure there is a balance of content.

 9. How will you get real-time feedback?
 Not just from the chat function but from polls, games, surveys—anything that promotes interactivity.

 10. Rehearse!
 Not everyone is comfortable with virtual meetings.
-Your speakers may be comfortable speaking in front of crowds, but technology can be intimidating.
+Your speakers may be comfortable speaking in front of crowds, but technology can intimidate people.
 For instance, you might have to shorten the time speakers devote to their bios.